ouidhi/future_of_genres/README.md

 3. **For each genre, following steps were taken to create a 2 year forecast.**

-*I have shown the detailed process for the genre Hip-hop here but the same procedure id used for the other 8 genres.*
+*I have shown the detailed process for the genre Hip-hop here but the same procedure is used for the other 8 genres.*

-i.
-Stationarity Check
+**i.
+Stationarity Check**

 Conducted Augmented Dickey-Fuller (ADF) tests on each genre's time series.
 Stationarity is necessary for ARIMA/SARIMA models to perform well.